Quitch/Queller-AI/README.md

 And don't use Bedlam, the AI's forces can't path find on this map.

+Be sure to follow the recommended number of players for any map.

 # TRANSLATIONS

 If you would like to help translate the Queller AI to your local language then please look at [the translation project](https://poeditor.com/join/project/TDjqIKATML).